Jörg Friedrich (author): Reviews

-Due to the level of controversy it has raised, a number of reviews of the German edition of "Der Brand" have been written in English and published in English language journals and/or made available on the Internet.
+Due to the level of controversy it has raised, a number of reviews of the German edition of The Fire have been written in English and published in English language journals and/or made available on the Internet.
 These reviews, made shortly after the publication of the book and prior to Friedrich's public statements, have tended to treat the inaccuracies and omissions in Friedrich's books as carelessness, although criticism of the language used has been almost universal.

 Comparison of reviews made in Germany with those in the U.S. and the UK is also interesting.
 Some of the differences may be seen as being due to different points of view; however, specific aspects of the book (for example, the most commonly mentioned failure to provide context) are reliably mentioned in English language reviews whilst being included strongly in some German reviews and missing entirely in others.